How to Use NEC Table 310.16 for Conductor Ampacity

 When you open the NEC to this nec wire size chart, you’ll see several key columns:

 - Size (AWG or kcmil): This column lists the conductor size, or cable gauge awg.
 Note that for smaller gauges like 14 awg wire or 12awg wire, a smaller number means a larger wire, until you get to the aughts (e.g., 1/0, 2/0), and then kcmil.
-The table does not list values for every small gauge; for a specific application like fixture wire, to find a 16 awg ampacity, you would refer to NEC Table 402.5, even though Table 310.16 also lists ampacities for 16 AWG conductors used in other contexts.
+For certain specialized fixture or appliance wiring, the NEC has other tables and articles (for example, Article 402 for certain fixture conductors) so always use the table or article that applies to the specific type of conductor and use.

 - Temperature Rating Columns (60°C, 75°C, 90°C): These columns contain the ampacity values based on the conductor’s insulation rating.
-For example, the THHN wire ampacity is found in the 90°C column.
+For example, the THHN wire ampacity is found in the 90°C column, but remember that terminal and equipment limitations can restrict which column you can actually use for ampacity.

 - Copper & Aluminum Columns: The table is split to provide distinct values for copper and aluminum conductors, reflecting the difference in copper vs aluminum ampacity.